linkmalloc/proudbisayabai.ph/_posts/2023-08-17-don-machiattos-new-flavors.md

 Introducing the latest additions to the flavor lineup: the dark chocolate macchiato "Don Darko" and the strawberry macchiato "Donya Berry" from Taiwan.

+These are the ideal summertime drinks that are sure to satisfy your sweet tooth.

+It will not only keep you energized but will also help you stay cool on a hot day and increase your level of energy.
+Let the new tastes sate your sugar cravings while your go-to trendy beverage got a glow up!

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/don_machiattos_new_flavors/5.jpg)